AuthorCarpentry/authorcarpentry.github.io/Contributing.md

 we will address your issues,
 assess your change proposal,
 and help you become a member of our community.
-Everyone involved in [Author Carpentry][swc-site] agrees to abide by our [code of conduct](CONDUCT.md).
+Everyone involved in [Author Carpentry][ac-site] agrees to abide by our [code of conduct](CONDUCT.md).

 ## What We're Looking For